How and why applications are added to Azure AD

 - When an admin adds an application from the app gallery (which will also create a service principal)

-- Using the Microsoft Graph API, Azure AD Graph API, or PowerShell to create a new application
+- Using the Microsoft Graph API or PowerShell to create a new application

 - Many others including various developer experiences in Azure and in API explorer experiences across developer centers